embeddedboys/.github/profile/README.md

 <div align="center">

-Here peoples who loved DIY.
+Here are people who love DIY.

-If you have a meanful idea, don't waste it.
+If you have a meaningful idea, don't waste it.

 let's make it real.

+I hope you guys have fun with these.

 Cheers,

 The offical site is [https://embeddedboys.github.io](https://embeddedboys.github.io)

-Hope you guys have fun with these.
 </div>

 <!--